kenoaljiji/persons-cms/README.md

 # Persons CMS Website

-This is a custom CMS (Content Management System) built using React for the frontend, Node.js with Express for the backend, and MariaDB as the database.
-The CMS allows users to dynamically manage content, specifically focused on handling "Persons" in the system.
-It provides an admin dashboard for performing tasks like adding users, managing posts, sorting persons, tracking system information, and creating database backups.
+This is a custom CMS (Content Management System) built with React (frontend), Node.js with Express (backend), and MariaDB (database).
+The system allows dynamic management of content, with a primary focus on managing "Persons" within the application.
+It includes an admin dashboard for tasks such as adding users, managing posts, sorting persons, tracking system information, and generating database backups.

+The design is inspired by WikiLeaks.
+The main purpose of this project is to demonstrate and test functionality.

 ## Front Page